 Skin growths or coloring:

-Other physical findings may include non-cancerous growths in the uterus (fibroids), non-cancerous growths of fatty cells under the skin (lipomas), muscle weakness, or an abnormally curved spine (scoliosis) and/or freckling of penile glans.
+Other physical findings may include non-cancerous growths in the uterus (fibroids), non-cancerous growths of fatty cells under the skin (lipomas), muscle weakness, an abnormally curved spine (scoliosis) and/or freckling of penile glans.

 What causes PTEN hamartoma tumor syndrome?